-Senate Democrats Must Muck Up Trump or The Resistance Must Make Them
+Senate Democrats Must Muck Up Trump or the Resistance Must Make Them

 The Resistance has no intention of giving Trump a honeymoon or waiting to see whether he really means to implement his racist, xenophobic, misogynist, kleptocratic agenda.
 Its message is, we’ll do everything in our power to stop the Trumpublican machine, putting our bodies on the line if necessary.

-The questions is, will elected Democrats follow the lead of the Resistance, using Senate rules to delay for months Republican attempts to rush through Trump’s deplorable Cabinet picks, repeal the Affordable Care Act, undo environmental and financial regulation, cut taxes on corporations and the wealthy, and weaken Medicare, Medicaid and Social Security?
-Or will they be their typically cautious selves and try to give the Trumpublicans a honeymoon.
+The question is, will elected Democrats follow the lead of the Resistance, using Senate rules to delay for months Republican attempts to rush through Trump’s deplorable Cabinet picks, repeal the Affordable Care Act, undo environmental and financial regulation, cut taxes on corporations and the wealthy, and weaken Medicare, Medicaid and Social Security?
+Or will they be their typically cautious selves and try to give the Trumpublicans a honeymoon?

 If Senate Democrats and other elected Democrats try to accommodate to the Trumpublicans instead of using every available tool to fight back, then the Resistance has to force their hand, occupying their offices until they grow a backbone, and mounting primary challenges to recalcitrant Democrats if they don’t.